rtic-ucl/rtic-ucl/content/authors/Clea-Dronne/_index.md

 user_groups:
   - PhD students
 ---
-I am a first-year PhD student in the Radiotherapy Image Computing Group (RTIC) group.
-My research focuses on modelling the uncertainties of automated/AI and manual delineations of organs at risk for radiotherapy treatment planning.
+PhD student at UCL in the Radiotherapy Image Computing (RTIC) group.
+My research focuses on modelling the variability of organs at risk contours for radiotherapy using Deep Learning, specifically Variational Auto-Encoders.